microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/UX/Readme/README_InteractableObjectExample.md

 ![Holographic button](/External/ReadMeImages/MRTK_InteractableObject_HolographicButton.jpg)

 This is an example of Holographic button used in the Start menu and App Bar.
 This example uses Unity's Animation Controller and Animation Clips.
-You can find this prefab under [MixedRealityToolkit/UX/Prefab](/Assets/MixedRealityToolkit/UX/Prefabs/Buttons/SquareButton.prefab)
+This prefab is also available under MixedRealityToolkit's main folder: [MixedRealityToolkit/UX/Prefab](/Assets/MixedRealityToolkit/UX/Prefabs/Buttons/SquareButton.prefab)

 ### Mesh button ###